aboruvka/coxinterval/README.md

 ##### Windows

-Install 32-bit CPLEX.
-Note that this means coxinterval must be used with 32-bit R. On a 64-bit Windows system use `R --arch=i386 CMD INSTALL --no-multiarch` in the following install instructions.
+The package compiles without issue for 32-bit CPLEX.
+This means that coxinterval and CPLEX should be used with 32-bit R. On a 64-bit Windows system apply the option settings `R --arch=i386 CMD INSTALL --no-multiarch` in the following install instructions.

 ### Installing